Justice-Through-Code/challenge-1/README.md

 5. What is hotter, a temperature of 30.2 degrees celsius, or a temperature of 85.1 degrees fahrenheit?

-Follow these instructions in `temp_conversion.py` to convert temperatures between celsius and farenheit, then print them out.
+Follow these instructions in `temp_conversion.py` to convert temperatures between celsius and fahrenheit, then print them out.

 ---